noticeable/image-geotagger/README.md

 Normalisation essentially finds the midpoint between first and last connections in a trio (p1 to p3) and then assigns the returned lat / lon values to the middle photo (p2).
 The altitude for the normalised photo is also adjusted to the vertical midpoint of p1 and p3 ((alt p1 + alt p2) / 2 = alt p3).

 The script then considers then next trio of images.
 In both examples this would be P2, P3 and P4.

-**About time offset**

-Sometimes the time on your GPS logger might be incorrect.
-If you know by how far (number of seconds) the GPS logger is incorrect you can correct it using a time offset.

-Image Geotagger requires the time of the image file to be within 1 second of any time reported in the GPS track otherwise it will not geotag an image.
-Image Geotagger will always match the closest time to that reported in image against GPS track.

-If the datetimeoriginal value of your photos is incorrect, you should use [Image / Video timestamper to fix](https://github.com/trek-view/image-video-timestamper).

-You can use an offset time (in seconds) to correct any bad times in clocks for GPS timestamping.

-Offset should be specified in seconds.
-For example, if the time on the GPS is incorrect by +1 hour (value reported is actually 1 hour ahead of actual capture time) the offset would be -3600.
-If it was 1 hour behind, the offset would be +3600.

 ### Format